Sergiovan/Sir-Govan-Discord/README.md

 # Building
 Just `cargo build` :).
 You might need a gcc compiler to get damn Ring to work properly.

-~~For a raspberry pi, check out these cool cross-compilers: https://github.com/tttapa/docker-arm-cross-toolchain.
-You could, theoretically, also use https://github.com/cross-rs/cross but I don't know how that works.~~
+For a raspberry pi, check out these cool cross-compilers: https://github.com/tttapa/docker-arm-cross-toolchain.
+You could, theoretically, also use https://github.com/cross-rs/cross but I don't know how that works.

-Nevermind, cross compiling skia-safe is impossible, it cannot be done.
-Give up.
+For skia-safe, use SKIA_BINARIES_URL="file://$PATH_TO_TAR" and link to a tar.gz which includes a directory skia-binaries/ with the libraries and the generated bindings.rs.
+To get these files you might find a way to cross-compile it or just literally spend an hour compiling them on your pi.

 # FAQ